Velociraptor45/Xipona/readme.md

 ### Frontend

-Blazor does not support user secrets, so you have to create an appsettings.Local.json under Xipona.Frontend.WebApp/wwwroot and fill it at least with `"XIPONA_API_URL": "https://localhost:5050/v1"` to connect to the local api.
+Blazor does not support user secrets, so you have to use the `variables.json` under Xipona.Frontend.WebApp/wwwroot. `XIPONA_API_URL` is already defined, if you want to use the others, they must be set by you either in `variables.json` as well or you create an `appsettings.Local.json`.